nazmulshipu542/Financial-App/README.md

 # How to run:
-1. Go to terminal then write:
+1. Go to the terminal, then write:
 2. cd project
 3. npm run dev